EpocSquadron/coreos-devenv/Readme.md

 - Setting up my own chef cookbooks (for the aforementioned forks and for custom functionality) presented its own challenges, some of which were solved by [Berkshelf](http://berkshelf.com/).
 - Having more than one virtual machine for a development environment quickly slows down the host machine, eating up ram, disk and cpu.

-The combination of the above resulted in a large number of dependencies on the system of a would-be modifier.
+The combination of the above resulted in a large number of dependencies on the system of a would-be contributor.
+The workflow for a contributor would be like this:

 - They would need to set up rbenv or rvm for berkshelf
 - Then install berkshelf